katariakhushi/movie-rating-prediction/README.md

 ## Exploratory Data Analysis
 The exploratory data analysis (EDA) includes:

--Visualization of user age distribution.
+* Visualization of user age distribution.
--Analysis of user ratings.
+* Analysis of user ratings.
--Visualization of the viewership of movies by age group.
+* Visualization of the viewership of movies by age group.
--Identification of top movies by viewership rating.
+* Identification of top movies by viewership rating.

 ## Machine Learning Models
 The following machine learning models are evaluated: